omega8cc/boa/docs/MIGRATE-XOCT.md

 ```

 `export` puts a 503 on all sites in the account (`http-off.pid`), purges the
-nginx speed cache, dumps each site database via mydumper and the Aegir
+nginx speed cache, dumps each site database via mydumper and the Ægir
 hostmaster database via mysqldump, and marks `exported.pid`.

 `transfer o1` rsyncs platforms, files, drush aliases, nginx vhosts, SSL certs,